eloj/radix-sorting/README.md

 	return indeces;
 ```

-First note in the prototype that we take the array of `const struct sortrec` by _const_.
+First note in the prototype that we declare the input array as _const_.
 This
 means we can't write to `arr`, and hence we guarantee that the input is undisturbed.

 Instead of the old `aux` array we accept an array `indeces`, which has been allocated to be twice